kova98/wcenzije/README.md

 - Mobile App
    - Basic auth
    - View all reviews on a map
+   - View all reviews for specific location
    - View review details
    - Add reviews with or without images
+   - View all the reviews you posted

 ## Tech Stack
 **Mobile:** Flutter